DhruvKinger/Dream11/README.md

 ## Development
 The backend of the system is developed on *[MSSQL SERVER](https://www.microsoft.com/en-au/sql-server/sql-server-downloads)* and it is free and open source.
 You just need to download this and installed it on your pc and it will be integrated with the Frontend in the Visual Studio 2017.
-The front end is built on *[MVC]*, you can use that in Visual Studio an OpenSource Platform Developed By Microsoft.Bootstrap Files are used too[Bootstrap v2.2.2](http://bootstrapdocs.com/v2.2.2/docs/) using [jQuery](https://blog.jquery.com/2013/02/04/jquery-1-9-1-released/) and [Ajax](https://www.w3schools.com/xml/ajax_intro.asp) and basic HTML/CSS/Javascript are used.On Form Submission Sweet Alert Library of Javascript is used which gives a beautiful popup.
+The front end is built on *[ASP.NET C#]*, you can use that in Visual Studio an OpenSource Platform Developed By Microsoft.Bootstrap Files are used too[Bootstrap v2.2.2](http://bootstrapdocs.com/v2.2.2/docs/) using [jQuery](https://blog.jquery.com/2013/02/04/jquery-1-9-1-released/) and [Ajax](https://www.w3schools.com/xml/ajax_intro.asp) and basic HTML/CSS/Javascript are used.
-Entity Framework 6.0 is used with the Database First approach is followed In this project(That Is Firstly database is developed then after that Model  and then Controller and View).

 ## Contribute
 + For reporting bug about an incorrect file not being processed, open a new issue.